"Start children off on the way they should go, and even when they are old they will not turn from it." Proverbs 22:6

 Bobcat (3 -24 Months) Class

 Because of the age and needs of the children in this classroom, children create there own schedule.
 There are no exact feeding or nap times.
 We believe that infants should eat when they are hungry and sleep when they are tired.
 Infants, not unlike all children, should be exposed to as many sensory and learning opportunities as possible.
 Teachers in this classroom have a weekly lesson plan with skills that they have outlined to focus on.
-Lessons for this age group initially focus heavily on physical development and shift to basic social skills like sharing and cooperation as they progress.
+Lessons for this age group initially focus on physical development and shift to basic social skills like sharing and cooperation as they master skills and grow.

 Flamingo (12-24 Months) Class

 Children in this classroom will begin to express more independence each day.
 They will be more physically-capable— being able to walk, run and play as their muscle groups develop.
 Unlike the Bobcats classroom, the Flamingo classroom will focus on independence, motor development, and increasing attention and focus.
 Children will continue to be exposed to as many sensory and learning opportunities as possible.
-Lesson plans with activities that teachers have outlined for the week which support the educational and physical development of children in the Flamingo class will be shared weekly.
+Lesson plans with activities that teachers have outlined for the week which support the educational and physical development of children in the Flamingo class will be developed weekly.

 Manatee (24-36 Months) Class

 Children in this classroom will begin to express their wants and needs more vigorously.
 Children will also begin to potty-train.
 Character development is especially important at this age as children develop problem-solving skills that they will carry with them for the rest of their lives.
 Unlike the Flamingo classroom, the Manatee classroom will be a classroom focused on continued independence, increasing attention and focus, as well as character development based on Biblical principles and again, potty-training!
 Children will continue to be exposed to as many sensory and learning opportunities as possible.
-A lesson plan with activities supporting the educational and physical development of children in the Manatee class will be shared weekly.
+A lesson plan with activities supporting the educational and physical development of children in the Manatee class will be developed weekly.

 Gator (2-3 Year Old) Class